PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 ![related companies](../images/blog/how-to-measure-product-market-fit/related-companies.png)

-**Google Search Console** is an alternative if you don't have a unique brand name, but the data is sampled and not 100% reliable, so you're better off using the next method.
+**Google Search Console** is an alternative if you don't have a unique brand name, but the data isn't 100% reliable, so you're better off using the next method.

 ### 3. Organic traffic to your homepage